borismus/smus.com/content/posts/2022/ai-note-garden-dreamer/index.md

 ===
 posted: August 19, 2022

 The process of interconnection is critical for creativity and divergent thought in general.
 Synthesis is how many new insights are generated.
-We humans have a handy toolkit for doing this.
+We humans have a knack for doing this, even in bed.
 Sleep intelligently interconnects newly gleaned information with prior memories.
 [Matt Walker](https://www.goodreads.com/book/show/34466963-why-we-sleep) describes this as “a form of informational alchemy”.
 A study he cites has shown that discovering a hidden pattern in a problem set is thrice more likely during sleep.

-In this experiment, I use GPT-3 to assist in this dream-like synthesis.
-My script takes two randomly selected notes from my note corpus, and tries to divine a connection between them.
-The results are nonsensical, surreal, and often funny.
+In this post, I describe my early attempt use GPT-3 to emulate this nightly synthesis.
+A python script takes two randomly selected notes from my note corpus, and tries to divine a connection between them.
+The results are often nonsensical and surreal, and sometimes funny.

 <!--more-->

 # How can an AI dreamer synthesize new connections?

-Let's take two random notes and see if the collective wisdom contained within the large language model can generate something interesting based on the text content of each.
+Let's take two random notes and see if the collective wisdom contained within a large language model can generate something interesting based on the text content of each.
 Picking two notes at random is easy enough, but the two need to be combined somehow to ultimately create a string of input for GPT-3.

 The simplest imaginable thing of concatenating the two random notes together and seeing what GPT-3 spits out is a non-starter for several reasons.
 Firstly, GPT-3 is constrained in its input length.
 Secondly, GPT-3 is pretty susceptible to the order in which these prompts are presented.
 Since it generates a string to continue the provided text, the closer a word is to the end of the input, the more weight it is effectively given.

 ## Multiple doses of GPT-3

 We have a note corpus, and [the power of summarization](/ai-note-garden-summarizer).
 Broadly speaking, each note consists of the following:

 - Name (`note.name`)
-- Body (`note.body`)
+- Note body (`note.body`)
-- Shortened body (`shortbody`)
+- First paragraph of the note body (`shortbody`)
 - Summary (`summary`)
 - Summarized summary (`sumsum`)

 The goal is to build a prompt string that encourages GPT-3 to synthesize something interesting related to both notes, ideally written in a writing style that mimics the originals.

-Here's the best I've come up with so far:
+Here's the best I've come up with so far (prompt engineers, please @-me):

  ```
  f'''{note1.name}: {shortbody1}